Horizon Travel & Tourism - Salalah Camping Tour

 Overview

-This 14-day Oman tour itinerary takes you on a journey through the diverse landscapes of the country, allowing you to experience its rich culture and natural beauty.
+This 14-day Oman tour itinerary takes you on an unforgettable journey through the country's diverse landscapes, allowing you to immerse yourself in its rich culture and natural beauty.
 Starting in Muscat, you will explore the city's historic landmarks, including the Grand Mosque, Mutrah Souq, and Al Alam Palace.

 After exploring the desert, you will make your way to Salalah, the coastal town famous for its souqs and Frankincense Museum.
 You will then travel to Shuwaymiyah, Qahal, and Al Khaluf, where you can experience the traditional Omani way of life.